 - Meanwhile, city officials placed several Complete Streets projects on the back burner and diverted $2 million of Renew Atlanta funds to help pay for a glamorous, but ill-informed bridge over Northside Drive.

 Transparency is not a strong suit, especially when it comes to money.

 In 2015 the City Council approved 14-O-1361, which required the Department of Public Works to “update City Council on a quarterly basis as to all sidewalk repairs conducted by location, responsible party, and dollar amount of each repair.”

 That never happened, so PEDS is working diligently to pull sidewalk spending out of the shadows.

 What we’ve learned so far: Public Works uses money allocated from Atlanta’s General Fund to pay for some sidewalk projects.
 But so far, it hasn’t determined how much.

-After the Atlanta City Council convenes in January, we’ll reach out to the media and provide a report at a Transportation Committee meeting.
-Several recently-elected council members consider sidewalk maintenance a high priority, which makes us confident that our reports will help make change happen.
+We’re working with newly-elected leaders at City Hall to identify policy changes and increase sidewalk funding.
+Several consider sidewalk maintenance a high priority, which makes us confident that our research, reports and advocacy will help make change happen.

 We ‘ll keep you posted on our progress and let you know when your voice will make a difference.